 Because the creditors of our subsidiaries generally would have a right to receive payment superior to our right to receive payment from the assets of our subsidiaries, the holders of our notes will effectively be subordinated to the creditors of our subsidiaries.
 If we were to liquidate or reorganize, the right of note holders to participate in any distribution of our subsidiaries' assets is necessarily subject to the claims of the subsidiaries' creditors.
-As of March 31, 2004, our subsidiaries had no outstanding indebtedness, other than trade debt.
-As of March 31, 2004, the trade debt of our subsidiaries was \$0.3 million.
+As of September 30, 2003, our subsidiaries had no outstanding indebtedness, other than intercompany indebtedness and trade debt.
+As of September 30, 2003, the total intercompany indebtedness of our subsidiaries was \$351,000 and the trade debt of our subsidiaries was \$855,000.